MonetDBSolutions/monetdb-url-spec/monetdb-url.md

 4. If the source is a URL, all of **tls**, **host**, **port** and **database** MUST be set.
 If not specified in the URL, for example, `monetdb:///`, the default values must be used.
 This does not necessarily apply to other sources.

-TODO BEFORE 1.0: It actually makes more sense to me to apply the information from the URL first and then override it with the auxiliary information such as command line options and properties.
-But that would be an incompatible change to mclient and JDBC.
-Discuss with Sjoerd.

 ## URL Syntax